 Wilson also served as Athletic Director at Point University for five years.
 Under his leadership, the athletic program won numerous NCCAA II region titles and a national championship in 2010.

-Coach Wilson is currently in his seventh year as head men’s basketball coach and is serving as the University’s interim athletic director.
+Coach Wilson is currently in his ninth year as head men’s basketball coach and is serving as Point University’s interim athletic director.

 Bryant Marshall is a native of Auburn, Ala., and a Point University alumnus.
 He graduated from Point in 2006 with a Bachelor’s degree in Business Administration.
 Marshall was a former athlete in the men’s basketball program.
 As a player, he recorded over 800 points and accumulated more than 350 assists.
 He was also a member of the 2002 team that finished their season as the NCCAA II National Runner-Up.